-- 5.6 Applicants will not be asked about past or current pregnancy or future intentions related to pregnancy.
-Applicants will not be asked about matters concerning age, race, religion or belief, sexual orientation, or gender reassignment. - 5.7 We are required by law to ensure that all employees are entitled to work in the UK.
+- 5.6 Applicants will not be asked about past or current pregnancy or future intentions related to pregnancy or gender identity or history.
+Applicants will not be asked about matters which may suggest an intention to discriminate on ground of a protected characteristic.
+Applicants will be asked to clarify which pronoun they would prefer to be referred to. - 5.7 We are required by law to ensure that all employees are entitled to work in the UK.
 Assumptions about immigration status should not be made based on appearance, name or apparent nationality.
-All prospective employees, regardless of nationality, must be able to produce original specified documents before employment starts to satisfy current immigration legislation. - To ensure that this policy is operating effectively, and to identify groups that may be underrepresented or disadvantaged in our Trust, we monitor diversity data as part of the recruitment process and as set out in our Privacy Notice for Job Applicants and Data Protection Policy.
-Provision of this information is voluntary, and it will not adversely affect an individual's success at recruitment or any other decision related to their employment.
-The information is removed from applications before short listing and kept in an anonymised format solely for the purposes stated in this policy.
+All prospective employees, regardless of nationality, must be able to produce original specified documents before employment starts to satisfy current immigration legislation.
+The list of acceptable documents is available from your Operations Manager. - 5.8 To ensure that this policy is operating effectively, and to identify groups that may be underrepresented or disadvantaged in our Trust, we monitor diversity data as part of the recruitment process and as set out in our Recruitment Privacy Notice and Data Protection Policy.
+Provision of this information is voluntary and it will not adversely affect an individual's success at recruitment or any other decision related to their employment.
+The information is removed from applications before short listing, and kept in an anonymised format solely for the purposes stated in this policy.
 Analysing this data helps us take appropriate steps to avoid discrimination and improve equality and diversity.